TCP-Lab/x.FASTQ/README.md

 > __References__
 >
-> Rob Patro's (author of _salmon_) [post](https://github.com/COMBINE-lab/salmon/issues/127).
+> Rob Patro's (author of _salmon_) [posts](https://github.com/COMBINE-lab/salmon/issues/127).
 >
-> Finally, [...]
+> _Finally, [...]
 I don’t believe that model misspecification that may result due to not knowing the fragment length distribution will generally have enough of a deleterious effect on the probabilistic quantification methods to degrade their performance to the level of counting based methods.
-I would still argue to prefer probabilistic quantification (i.e., _salmon_) to read counting, even if you don’t know the fragment length distribution.
-As I mentioned above, it may change the maximum likelihood estimates a bit, but should do so across all samples, hopefully minimizing the downstream effects on differential analysis.
+I would still argue to prefer probabilistic quantification (i.e., salmon) to read counting, even if you don’t know the fragment length distribution.
+As I mentioned above, it may change the maximum likelihood estimates a bit, but should do so across all samples, hopefully minimizing the downstream effects on differential analysis._